 - Prepare the marinade by combining the oil, soy sauce, honey, garlic, salt and pepper together in a large bowl.

 - Add the chicken to the marinade.
 Make sure to coat the chicken well with the marinade.
-You may also add the vegetables to the marinade mixture (optional).
-Leave out the zucchini for it will make the marinade watery.
 Cover and let it marinate in the fridge for 1 hour or more.
+(Do not add the veggies on the marinade, they'll get soggy and make the mixture watery).

-- Prepare the wood skewers and the grill.
+- If using wood skewers, prepare the wood skewers and the grill.
 Soak the wood skewers in water for 20 minutes or so to make it easier to insert the chicken.
-Heat up your grill to medium high.